Vyral/base-template/_posts/2019-09-04-what-working-with-a-highly-skilled-experienced-agent-looks-like.md

 tags:
   - Real Estate
 excerpt: >-
-  Realizing success in your home sale or purchase starts with who you hire as you’ll learn from today’s video.
+  Realizing success in your home sale or purchase starts with who you hire, as you’ll learn from today’s video.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Misty+Soldwisch/What+Working+With+a+Highly+Skilled%2C+Experienced+Agent+Looks+Like.mp4